LaytonGB/PaladinAura/README.md

 ## Changelog

+1.0.14
+- Fixed an issue with the ToggleAuraTarget paladin ability being given to all non-paladin characters.

 1.0.13
 - Code auto-runs when any character's HP is changed to or from 0.
 - Minor bugs fixed to do with NPCs receiving buff.